multiprocessio/datastation-documentation/tutorials/Query_SQLite_with_DataStation.md

 # Graph the results

 There is a graph button below the query panel, beside the New Panel button.
-Click it to generate a graph panel pointed at the query panel and have it run.
+Click it to generate a graph panel pointed at the query panel.

 ![Graph database results](/tutorials/graph-sqlite-database-results.gif)